 For some women, it can take up to an hour to have non-clitoral orgasms.

 It takes patience for yourself or your partner and is well worth the effort.
 These are the kinds of orgasms that can lead to the complete stopping of the mind for more than a few seconds, to the release of old sexual traumas and long-held wounds, and to deep healing on other levels.

 The Tantric Tradition: Kalas

 Throughout the years, many tantric teachings have documented the beauty and divine expression of female sexual energy.
-The Sanskrit word for female ejaculate is Kalas and it means Divine nectar or ambrosia.
+In Tantra, this liquid is called “Amrita” which means “divine nectar”.
 If you’re interested in knowing more, talk with a Tantra teacher.

 In short, this nectar which is also called Ambrosia is revered for its mystical properties and virile components.
 It is a practice of worship to bring a Yoni to express her Kalas and it is a boon (gift) if you are the recipient of this liquid.
 Savor every drop.